BE Informed No. 1.5

 expense” line item have to be a ham?

-A. No. Our regulator does not address that matter in the rules.
+A. No. That matter in the rules is not addressed in the rules.
 The person accepting pay, however,

 would obviously not be a volunteer.
 He/she would be an employee of the VE or of the VEC.
 So, any necessity for the employee